sct/overseerr/README.md

 ## API Documentation

+Our documentation is built on every commit and hosted at https://api-docs.overseerr.dev

-Full API documentation will soon be published automatically and available outside of running the app.
-Currently, you can access the API docs by running Overseerr locally and visiting http://localhost:5055/api-docs
+Also, you can access the API docs by running Overseerr locally and visiting http://localhost:5055/api-docs

 ## Community